 Bachelor of Business Administration - Accounting - 120 hours

-The Department of Accounting and Business Law offers both a Bachelor of Business Administration degree in accounting and a Master of Science in Accounting and a graduate certificate in accounting.
+The Department of Accounting and Business Law offers a Bachelor of Business Administration degree in accounting, a Master of Science in Accounting and a graduate certificate in accounting.
 The BBA provides the student with a broad education in accounting and prepares the student for an entry level position in industry or government.
 The MSA prepares students for positions in public accounting, industry, or government.
 In addition, the MSA is designed to meet the educational requirements of the Texas State Board of Public Accountancy to sit for the CPA exam.
 The graduate certificate helps students satisfy the requirements for the CPA examination established by the Texas State Board of Public Accountancy.

 Requirements for Graduation